Policies and Procedures

 Students should clean their room/suite.
 Cleaning supplies are available at the front desk.
 Failure to clean the space before check-out will result in cleaning charges.

-Residents will be charged through the day they officially check out of the hall.
-If you move to another hall, you will begin paying the new hall’s rate when you move.
+Residents will be charged through the day they officially check out of the space.
+If you move to another space, you will begin paying the new space’s rate when you move.

 At the end of each semester, students must depart the hall within 24 hours of their last final or by the time the hall closes, whichever occurs first.